trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/Certinia.md

 In Certinia go to Permission Controls and click the one you need to edit.
 Make sure that Expense Ops Edit is selected under Permissions.

 ## ExpensiError FF0076: Could not find employee in Certinia
-Go to Contacts in Certinia and add the report creator/submitter's Expensify email address to their employee record, or create a record with that email listed.
+Go to Contacts in Certinia and add the report creator/submitter's Ieatta email address to their employee record, or create a record with that email listed.

 If a record already exists then search for their email address to confirm it is not associated with multiple records.